 Some Research and What it Means

-In an effort to develop some findings concerning the tester to developer ration, I took and informal survey at QAI's 20th Annual Software Testing Conference in September of 2000.
+In an effort to develop some findings concerning the tester to developer ratio, I took an informal survey at QAI's 20th Annual Software Testing Conference in September of 2000.
 Here are my findings:

-The above chart shows that the ratio of 1 tester to 3 developers was the most common ratio reported.
+The ratio of 1 tester to 3 developers was the most common ratio reported.
 The majority of responses were at 1:7 or below.

 Observations and Analysis